Explore Collections Explore The Collections

 Notes

-The elevation in drawing 72 shows the east side of Lothbury Court as executed, except for a few details such as the urns which would be added to the plinths on the roofline.
-The stair was also broadened to extend the width of the wall.
-The south side of Lothbury Court shown in drawing 73 is largely as built except for ornamentation and the arrangement of the attic.
+The south side of Lothbury Court shown here is largely as built except for ornamentation and the arrangement of the attic.
 The attic of the executed version had an additional panel over the centre, with each pilaster capped by an antefix.
-The scrolled acroterion shown in drawing 73 was also not a part of the finished design.
+The scrolled acroterion shown here was not a part of the finished design.

 Level